| The International Center

 for the agricultural market and independent certification for water

 meters used by wastewater-treatment plants.
+Job and

 economic-development officials are hopeful that the ambitious plans for